-- a.
-Long stay parking should only occur in off-street sites away from central areas of the city centre, on the edge of the Inner Ring. - b.
-Central areas should only be used for short stay parking. - c.
-On-street parking should only be used for short stay parking and for those with Blue Badges.
+- Long stay parking should only occur in off-street sites away from central areas of the city centre, on the edge of the Inner Ring. - b.
+Central areas should only be used for short stay parking. - On-street parking in the city centre core should only be used for short stay parking and for those with Blue Badges.